AlaaShuftai/Data-Analysis-2-Project/Text Analysis/Readme.md

 ## Text Analysis (Extra Model)

+Short description:
+In this Task, we performed text analysis to extract insights from textual data.
+We began with preprocessing steps, including tokenization, converting text to lowercase, and removing punctuation.
+We then applied TF-IDF to convert text into numerical features for analysis.
+For visualization, we generated a word cloud to highlight common terms.
+Finally, we implemented sentiment analysis using Scikit-Learn to understand sentiment trends and patterns in the text data.

 ### 1. Data Loading and Preprocessing
 The analysis starts by loading Yelp's dataset files, which contain user tips and check-ins.
 The text data from these files is processed for further analysis.
 Yelp Reviews Dataset (https://www.kaggle.com/yelp-dataset/yelp-dataset)